-One of the ways I sought to deal with this strange new reality was writing a blog called Be Conscious Now.
-Writing has always been a way for me to process things, to get them out of my head and make sense of what was truly going on for me.
+One of the ways I sought to deal with this strange new reality was by writing a blog called Be Conscious Now.
+Writing has always been a way for me to process things, to get them out of my head, and make sense of what was truly going on for me.
 Doing it on a blog felt anonymous and safe.
 Other like-minded folks (the kind of people I struggled to meet in small-town NZ) found my blog and I joined a cyber-space collective of folk that made me feel not crazy.

 I “forgot” what it felt like to be in a magical, sacred space, to work with energy, to align with Divine Consciousness, to feel the flow of life when you surrender to All that Is.

 I’d even begun to discount the concept of Kundalini Awakening.
 After all, who the hell who I to have some kind of awakening?
 I must have been mistaken.

 Then I went to LA and met Chris Tompkins.
 Or rather, listened to his explanations of awakening during our Tantra lectures, and did the practices of a Tantra Initiate.
 And it all came flooding back.